 In 1935, the church hosted the 53th annual gathering of the Kansas and Missouri Conference of the Colored Methodist Episcopal Church.
 This was the first time Cleaves hosted the conference meetings; they did it again many times over the decades after that, as recently as 2005.

 In the 1950s and 60s, the church was heavily involved in Omaha’s Civil Rights movement.
-Hosting regularly meetings, training events and other outreach the congregation and Rev. Kelsey A. Jones were particularly involved in the 4CL.
+Rev. Dr. Kelsey A. Jones (19??-2011) was a co-founder of Omaha’s leading Civil Rights organization in 1963 called the Citizen’s Coordinating Committee for Civil Liberties, or 4CL.
+Hosting regularly meetings, training events and other outreach, the congregation was especially supportive of Rev. Jones.

 In 1970, the congregation celebrated the installation of a new Hammond organ, and men’s group held the first of several Soul Dinners to build community within the church.

 In 1995, the congregation celebrated its 75th anniversary at the former Knights of Pythias Hall at North 24th and Charles Streets.